-An enum (ordered list) field is a field where the value is one of various list values.
+An enum (sorted list) field is a field where the value is one of various list values.
 For example, a list with priorities is the basis for an enum field.
 To retrieve the value of an enum field, you can use the same syntax as for simple data types.
-The get method provides the enum list value, the getName () method provides the STRING attribute with the name of the value.
+The get method provides an object of the class EnumValue.
+Use the getName() method to retrieve the STRING with the technical name of the value.
+The .name notation is the Groovy version of the getter method.